-Fig. 18: Substructuring with IGA-FEM for full cavity simulation.
-Each cell is discretized independently with IGA (orange colour), the two end couplers with FEM (in blue).
-All the IGA pieces are coupled together through mortar method, while the IGA and FEM pieces are coupled together through the SSC method.
+FIG. 17.
+Substructuring with IGA-FEM for full cavity simulation.
+Each cell is discretized independently with IGA (orange color), the two end couplers with FEM (in blue).
+All the IGA pieces are coupled together through the mortar method, while the IGA and FEM pieces are coupled together through the SSC method.